grishkam/QuickFigures/UserGuide/User Guide.md

 **Expert Options**.
 Options that are expected to interest relatively few users are placed in these submenus.
 To avoid confusing new users, this user manual does not contain details of those tools.
 See [supplemental user guide](SupplementalUserGuide.md) for details of these options (not yet written).

 #### Image Panel Popup Menu
-The popup menu contains options realted to the clicked [image panel](#Image-Panels) or the figure containing that panel.
+The popup menu contains options related to the clicked [image panel](#Image-Panels) or the figure containing that panel.
 When an image panel is part of a figure, Image Panel popup menus can contain options related to the [channels](#Channels-Submenu), [This Image](#This-Image-Submenu) and the [figure](#Figure-Submenu).
 The **Add Shape** submenu along with the **Add Scale Bar**, **Add Text** options are part of this popup menu for every image panel.
 Added object are placed in the same layer as the figure and subject to the same layout.
 The added scale bar and added text will be [attached](#Attached-Items) to the [image panel](#Image-Panels).

 #### Scale Bar Popup Menu
-The popup menu contains options realted to the clicked [Scale Bar](#Scale-bars).
+The popup menu contains options related to the clicked [Scale Bar](#Scale-bars).
 The **Bar Text** submenu contains options related to the label which indicates a scale bar's length including an option to show or hide the [text](#Text).
 The **Adjust Position** menu option will display a [Attachment Position Dialog](#Attached-Items) that the user may use to input specific numeric values for the position of the scale bar.
-Although the scale bars can be moved beteen panels by drag and drop, the **Switch Panels** submenu provides an additional means of transplanting a scale bar.
+Although the scale bars can be moved between panels by drag and drop, the **Switch Panels** submenu provides an additional means of transplanting a scale bar.

 #### Layout Popup Menu
-The popup menu contains options realted to the clicked [layouts](#Layouts).
+The popup menu contains options related to the clicked [layouts](#Layouts).
 The **Edit Layout** Submenu is detailed in the section on [editing layouts](#Editing-Figure-Layouts) for details.
 If the layout is part of a figure, it may also contain a [Figure submenu](#Figure-Submenu).
 If objects are either attached or available for attachment to the layout, the menu will contain [submenus](#Attachment-Submenus) related to those items.

 ### Attached Items
 Certain items like [labels](#Text) and [scale bars](#Scale-Bars) are 'attached' to [image panels](#Image-Panels) (or attached to [layouts](#Layouts)).
 When a user moves the parent panel, the attached items will move accordingly.
 When a user attempts to drag an attached item, it will respond differently than a free object.
 Locations of attached items are determined by their attachment position and the location of their parent panel.
 Attached item positions can be edited in a few ways.